Amnesty International: 2021 accusation of systemic bias

 In April 2021, The Guardian reported that the workers of Amnesty International alleged systemic bias and use of racist language by senior staff.

 The internal review at Amnesty's international secretariat, the report of which was published in October 2020 but not released to the press, recorded multiple examples of alleged racism reported by workers—racial slurs, systemic bias, problematic comments towards religious practices, being some of the examples.

 The staff at the Amnesty International UK based in London also made claims of racial discrimination.
 The report also documented use of the ethnic slur "nigger" with any objection from employees about its use being downplayed.
 Vanessa Tsehaye, the Horn of Africa Campaigner based in the UK, has refused to comment as of April 2021.

 2022 report on systemic racism

 In June 2022, a 106-page independent investigation by the management consultancy firm Global HPO Ltd (GHPO) concluded that Amnesty International UK (AIUK) exhibits institutional and systemic racism.
 This report was fully accepted by Amnesty International and Amnesty International UK published the findings of the inquiry in April 2022.

-GHPO's independent investigation found that UKAIUK "has failed to embed principles of anti-racism into its own DNA and faces bullying issues within the organisation."
+GHPO's independent investigation found that AIUK "has failed to embed principles of anti-racism into its own DNA and faces bullying issues within the organisation."

 GHPO's report includes recommendations for improvement actions to be taken by the organization.
 The alghemeiner reports that AIUK stated it "accepted all the recommendations," and that the "press' insistence on describing Amnesty as a 'leading human rights group' is furthermore problematic given the anti-Jewish racism that the NGO has displayed for years."